-All enquiries about the policies and procedures that should be followed and how data should be protected or destroyed can be addressed to the DPO.
-The consequences of getting it wrong can be very serious for our most vulnerable data subjects and breaches of data protection may be subject to disciplinary action and further subject to legal action or criminal prosecution.
+All enquiries about the policies and procedures that should be followed and how data should be protected or destroyed can be addressed to the DPO, or the IT Manager.

+The consequences of getting data security wrong can be very serious for our most vulnerable data subjects and breaches of data protection may be subject to disciplinary action and further subject to legal action or criminal prosecution.